 It would be fun to have shortcuts for these actions though especially when you have to do them over and over and over again.

 In this post, we’ll show you how to assign shortcuts to these actions.
 This trick we are showing you works for almost all commands you can find on Office 2013, namely Word, PowerPoint and Excel, the more common Office products.

-Custom Keyboard Shortcuts For Word 2013
+Custom Keyboard Shortcuts For MS Word